-The term user agent refers to any of the various client programs capable of initiating HTTP requests, including but not limited to browsers, spiders (web-based robots), command-line tools, native applications, and mobile apps [[!HTTP11]].
+The term user agent refers to any of the various client programs capable of initiating HTTP requests, including but not limited to browsers, spiders (web-based robots), command-line tools, native applications, and mobile apps [[!RFC7230]].

 Data is deidentified when a party:

-A party uses data if the party processes the data for any purpose other than either storage or merely forwarding it to another party.
+A party uses data if the party processes the data for any purpose other than storage or merely forwarding it to another party.

 A graduated response a methodology where the action taken is proportional to the size of the problem or risk that is trying to be mitigated.
-In the context of this document, the term is used to describe an increase in the collection of data about a user or transaction in response to a specific problem that a party has become aware of, such as an increase in fraudulent activity originating from a particular network or IP address range resulting in increased logging of data relating to transactions from that specific range of IP addresses as opposed to increased logging for all users in general.
+In the context of this document, the term is used to describe an increase in the collection of data about a user or interaction in response to a specific problem that a party has become aware of, such as an increase in fraudulent activity originating from a particular network or IP address range resulting in increased logging of data relating to interactions from that specific range of IP addresses as opposed to increased logging for all users in general.

 Only used in security, below, and may overlap with the explanation there.
 Delete the definition and let it be defined the only place it's used?